maptalks/maptalks.js/README.md

 We warmly welcome any kind of contributions including issue reportings, pull requests, documentation corrections, feature requests and any other helps.

 ### Contributing Guide
-Read our [contributing guide](CONTRIBUTING.md) to learn about our development process, how to propose fixes and improvements, and how to test your changes to maptalks.
+Please read our [contributing guide](CONTRIBUTING.md) to learn about our development process, how to propose fixes and improvements, and how to test your changes to maptalks.

 ## Acknowledgments